FarazFazelifar/Introduction-to-Python-for-Data-Science/lesson notes/pandas.md

-# Pandas and Advanced Data Analysis Tutorial
+# Pandas and Advanced Data Analysis: A Comprehensive Tutorial

 This tutorial provides an in‐depth guide to using Pandas for data manipulation and analysis, along with a dedicated section on advanced topics.
 You will learn about DataFrames, reading data from various sources, filtering, aggregation, merging, and advanced techniques for data cleaning, time series analysis, pivot tables, and more.